-Small water systems play a key role in providing water supply to communities in Los Angeles County, but some small systems are particularly at risk due to a variety of circumstances including aging or inadequate infrastructure and lack of funding, especially within under-resourced communities.
-Regional support for small systems can ensure that a consistently high standard of service is achieved and maintained throughout Los Angeles County.
+Small water systems play a key role in providing water supply to communities in Los Angeles County but some small systems are particularly at risk due to a variety of circumstances including aging or inadequate infrastructure and lack of funding, especially within underserved communities.
+Regional support for small systems can ensure that a consistently high standard of service be achieved and maintained throughout Los Angeles County.

-The increase in frequency and intensity of wildfires within Los Angeles County has both direct and indirect impacts on water infrastructure, water supply, quality, and infrastructure.
+The increase in frequency and intensity of wildfires within Los Angeles County has both direct and indirect impacts on water supply and water quality.
 Land and water managers, together, can mitigate wildfire potential and manage the impacts from post-fire rainfall events to improve the resilience of our water supply and infrastructure.